Skip to main content

 Common

-• Injection site reaction Mild redness, swelling, and soreness at the injection site, consistent with standard injectable peptides
+• Injection site reaction: Mild redness, swelling, or soreness at the injection site, consistent with other injectable peptides

 Uncommon

-• Mild GI symptoms Transient nausea, diarrhea, or bowel changes with oral formulations, typically resolving within days
+• Mild GI symptoms: Transient nausea, loose stools, or bowel changes reported with oral use, typically short-lived

 Rare

-• Fatigue or headache Occasionally reported but not definitively linked to KPV in controlled studies
+• Fatigue or headache: Occasionally reported anecdotally but not linked to KPV in controlled studies

 Safety Profile